x11x00x00x/insigniaauthsdk/README.md

 Client-side SDK for connecting to the Insignia Login Server.
 This SDK provides a simple interface for authentication, session management, and SSO capabilities.

+## NOTE THIS IS NOT AN UNOFFICIAL LOGIN MOD NOT CREATED BY THE INSIGNIA TEAM.

 **Production Auth Server**: `https://auth.insigniastats.live/api`

 ## Installation